NotQuiteAwake/hierarchical/notes/report.md

 : Barnes-Hut force calculation. {#lst:bh_interact}

-The algorithm essentially simplifies calculation of force from distant boxes, by replacing all those pairwise interactions with multipole expansion results.  it can be shown that this is also of complexity $\mathcal{O}\left(n \log{n}\right)$ [@Barnes1986], leading to an overall complexity of
+The algorithm essentially simplifies calculation of force from distant boxes by replacing all those pairwise interactions with multipole expansion results.  it can be shown that this is also of complexity $\mathcal{O}\left(n \log{n}\right)$ [@Barnes1986], leading to an overall complexity of